CCR’s Design Blog Intent:

 I. Leveraging Mission-Based Planning and Emergent Strategies to Create Flexible, Community-Centric Design:

-1. Mission-Based Design Inertia: How missional needs preparation develops consistent, creative momentum.
+1. Mission-Based Design Inertia: How missional needs preparation develops a consistent, creative momentum.

 2. The Mission as Touchstone: The unique churches mission can focus design criterion for ultimate success.